Highly Efficient Real-Time Streaming and Fully On-Device Speaker Diarization with Multi-Stage Clustering: Abstract

 \section{Abstract}

 While recent research advances in speaker diarization mostly focus on improving the quality of diarization results, there is also an increasing interest in improving the efficiency of diarization systems.
-In this paper, we propose a multi-stage clustering strategy, that uses different clustering algorithms for input of different lengths.
+In this paper, we demonstrate that a multi-stage clustering strategy that uses different clustering algorithms for input of different lengths can address multi-faceted challenges of on-device speaker diarization applications.
 Specifically, a fallback clusterer is used to handle short-form inputs; a main clusterer is used to handle medium-length inputs; and a pre-clusterer is used to compress long-form inputs before they are processed by the main clusterer.
-Both the main clusterer and the pre-clusterer can be configured with an upper bound of the computational complexity to adapt to devices with different constraints.
+Both the main clusterer and the pre-clusterer can be configured with an upper bound of the computational complexity to adapt to devices with different resource constraints.
 This multi-stage clustering strategy is critical for streaming on-device speaker diarization systems, where the budgets of CPU, memory and battery are tight.